BWV-Dev/bwv-coding-rules/PHP.md

 - **Audits & Testing**: Prefer libraries with external security audits or penetration testing, and those with high test coverage.
 - **Code Quality**: Check for the use of linters, static analysis tools, and automated CI for code quality.
 - **Consider Alternatives**: Look for community-maintained versions (forks) if the original library is no longer well-maintained but still widely used.

+**For Third-Party Proprietary Libraries**:
+- **Security Commitment Review**: Before integrating a third-party library, read and understand its security policies, data handling practices, and any security commitments to ensure they align with the project's security requirements and standards.

 </td>
 </tr>